-Regular observations and assessments are recorded using the online journal Tapestry.
-These contribute towards a summative assessment at the end of EYFS using the Early Years Outcomes for Understanding the World.
+In Nursery, regular observations and assessments are recorded using the online journal Tapestry.
+Both Nursery and Reception capture historical learning using floorbooks, which show both what learning opportunities they have engaged in and their responses to them.
+These then contribute towards a summative assessment at the end of EYFS using the Early Years Outcomes for Understanding the World.